TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.15.md

 ---

-In a dream, in a vision of the night, When deep sleep falleth upon men, In slumberings upon the bed;
+In a dream, in a vision of the night, when deep sleep falls on men, in slumbering on the bed;